MissStrong/ICD2O/Notes/Unit 1/Note 04 - Drawing Circles and Ellipses.md

 ### The `ellipse()` Function

 We use `ellipse()` to draw circles and ellipses.
 Ellipses are like circles except they have a the horizontal diameter and the vertical diameter.
-This function takes three or four parameter: an *x*-value, a *y*-value, a horizontal diameter, and an optional vertical diameter.
+This function takes three or four parameters: an *x*-value, a *y*-value, a horizontal diameter, and an optional vertical diameter.
 By default, (*x*, *y*) is the center of the circle or ellipse using the coordinate system described above

 ```javascript
 function setup() {